Abhiek187/emergency-response-drone/README.md

 	README.md 								// README explaining this folder
 2_unit_testing/ 							// Folder for unit testing
-	Physical Data/ 							// Folder for Physical Data src/ 								// Source code file for Velocity.java Velocity.java 					// Test code for how we originally planned to get speed .classpath 							// File that specifies what source files are needed .gitignore 							// File that tells git what files to ignore .project 							// File for the project description for Velocity.Java Battery.html 						// Web demo for getting the battery level of device Controls.jar 						// ???
-	README.md 								// README for unit testing
-3_integration_testing/ 						// Folder for integration testing
+	Physical Data/ 							// Folder for Physical Data src/ 								// Source code folder for Velocity.java Velocity.java 					// Original test code to get speed .classpath 							// File that specifies what source files are needed .gitignore 							// File that tells git what files to ignore .project 							// File for the project description for Velocity.Java Battery.html 						// Web demo for getting the battery level of device Controls.jar 						// package file for original controller code README.md 								// README for unit testing 3_integration_testing/ 						// Folder for integration testing
 	ReadWrite/ 								// Folder for ReadWrite tests
-		numbers.txt 						// Text file for random numbers numGen.m 							// ???
+		numbers.txt 						// Text file for random numbers numGen.m 							// Test file that writes numbers to a text file numtransfer.html 					// Web demo that outputs the number from numbers.txt printtest.html 						// Web demo for write_to_file.py
-		numtransfer.html 					// ???
-		printtest.html 						// Web demo for write_to_file.py
 		write_to_file.py 					// Code to write output to a text file cgi_test.py 							// Test code to scrape web data